Taking Control of Your Community

 Neighborhood Watch works because it reduces opportunities for crime to occur, and it does not rely on altering or changing the criminal’s behavior or motivation.

-Join/Start a Neighborhood Watch in Your Area
+Start/join a Neighborhood Watch in Your Area

 If you are interested in starting a Neighborhood Watch in your neighborhood, please call the Aberdeen Police Department at 605-626-7000.
+Currently, there no active Neighborhood Watch program areas in Aberdeen.